 256GB Solid-State Portable

-Who Manufactures Thunderbolt Backup Peripherals?Major brands include Akitio, G-Technology, SiliconPower, Monster Digital, OWC and LaCie external Thunderbolt SSD backup drive offerings - shown above.
-These laptop size affordable consumer drives have a single ThunderBolt port for use directly connected to your computer - or at the END of the device chain.
+Who Manufactures Thunderbolt Backup Peripherals?Major brands include Akitio, G-Technology, SiliconPower, Monster Digital, OWC and LaCie external Thunderbolt SSD backup drive offerings shown above.
+These laptop-size affordable consumer drives have a single Thunderbolt port for use directly connected to your computer - or at the END of the device chain.
 To get dual, pass-through ports, you generally have to move up to the multi-drive RAID array type of Thunderbolt data storage products.

-One of the recent entrants into the external SSD drive market is Akitio who was recently acquired by OWC.
+One of the notably rising entrants into the external SSD drive market is Akitio who was recently acquired by OWC.
 They've long been a maker of USB, eSata, and FireWire drive enclosures for assembling DIY backup drives.
-Introducing a single-port ThunderBolt portable SSD drive like the 120GB Neutrino shown here (currently using an Intel 330 SSD) is the first step in recouping their investment, a 256Gb is available as well (currently using a SanDisk U100 SSD).
-Akitio has announced they will soon offer a standalone ThunderBolt drive enclosure for homebuilt storage solutions using the SSD or HDD drive of your choice.
-Oyen Digital has a similar offering with 120GB/240GB portable SSD ThunderBolt drives priced at $199/$299 respectively.
+Introducing a single-port Thunderbolt portable SSD drive like the Neutrino shown here (using an Intel OEM SSD) is the first step in recouping their investment, a 256Gb is available as well (using a SanDisk OEM SSD).
+Akitio has delivered a nice range of standalone Thunderbolt and Thunderbolt 2 and 3 drive enclosures for homebuilt storage solutions using the SSD or HDD drives of your choice.

 For Laptop Size SSD or HDD

 Seagate's Thunderbolt drive sled has sadly been discontinued.
-It let anyone cobble thier own affordable ThunderBolt SSD solution by simply plugging a bare 2.5" laptop SATA SSD drive directly into the portable adapter's SATA connector.
-It should be noted the ThunderBolt drive converter only has a SINGLE ThunderBolt port like many of the more affordable ThunderBolt storage products for home consumers.
-It's not capable of being Daisy-Chained with other TBolt devices.
-And of course, the cable is separate if you buy just the adapter and not one of Seagates drive + dock + cable bundles.
+It let anyone cobble thier own affordable Thunderbolt SSD solution by simply plugging a bare 2.5" laptop SATA SSD drive directly into the portable adapter's SATA connector.
+It should be noted the Thunderbolt drive converter only has a SINGLE Thunderbolt port like many of the more affordable Thunderbolt storage products for home consumers.
+It's not capable of daisy-chained with other Thunderbolt devices.